yosuke1985/iOS_VIPER_Template/README.md

-# iOS Sample Todo Application build with Clean Architecture + Router a.k.a Viper
+# iOS Todo app build with Clean Architecture + Router a.k.a VIPER

 ## UI

 ## Requirements

-- Clean Architecture + Router a.k.a Viper
+- Clean Architecture + Router a.k.a VIPER
 - Swift 5
 - iOS14
 - RxSwift